Simplifying the performance conundrum of servers

 Businesses that have used the new series of servers seem to be reaping the benefits too.
 Significant increases in uptime, fewer help desk calls, and substantial cost savings for managing and maintaining servers are immediate identifiers of success for many SMBs.
 "Standardising on HPE ProLiant Servers has reduced our time to deployment, shortened our learning curve, and allows us to spend more time on selling and less on support," says Marco Iannetta, an IT Professional at MAI Computing.
 This firm achieved up to 75% time savings across multiple administrative tasks.

 HPE also seems to have acknowledged many small and medium business scenarios where networking is of paramount importance.
 As a part of their HPE Small Business Solutions for Small Office Deployment, they provide complete, validated solutions that bring together an HPE MicroServer Gen10 Plus, powered by Intel, with Aruba wireless and wired access points, networking, and HPE Foundation Care.
-Isn't that an intelligent way of circumventing the networking issues associated with your data centre?
+Isn't that an intelligent way of circumventing the networking issues associated with your data center?

 The 3rd Gen Intel Xeon Scalable Processors come with 8 to 40 cores and a wide range of frequencies, features, and power-consumption requirements, so the HPE ProLiant MicroServer Gen10 Plus should be able to solve your server performance troubles for good.
 After all, a server optimised for cloud, AI, enterprise, HPC, network, security and IoT workloads will take your digital transformation to the next level.